 How to Bring Names to God

 First, the priest was to bear their names on his shoulders.
 (Exodus 28:12) The shoulders represent the place for carrying burdens.
 This indicated that Aaron was to feel responsible for the twelve tribes.
-God is looking for those who are willing to sense a responsibility for others spiritual needs.
+God is looking for those who are willing to sense a responsibility for others' souls.

 When Queen Esther heard of the threat to her people, her life was not really the one in jeopardy.
 She could have said, "My life is not on the line.
 I'm not going to get involved."
 Instead, she said, "How can I bear to see disaster fall on my people?
 How can I bear to see the destruction of my family?"
 (Esther 8:6).

 Esther could not endure the thought of her people perishing.
-God is pleased to do business with people who say, "I can't stand to think of that person failing spiritually.
+God delights to do business with people who say, "I can't stand to think of that person failing spiritually.
 I'll do what I can to prevent it."